Continuous transition from a Landau quasiparticle to a neutral spinon: Benchmarking Wavefunction Ansatz with ED and DMRG via VMC calculation

 It is emphasized that such a detailed spatial configuration in Fig.~\ref{fig:PBCphase} is useful for implementing the phase-string operator $\hat{\Omega}_i$ without changing the model Hamiltonian, which is apparently translational invariant along the ladder direction due to PBC.
 We point out that some basic important features of the single-hole-doped two-leg ladder have been already well captured by the wavefunction approach in Ref.~\onlinecite{Wang2015}, including the existence of the QCP and the charge modulation pattern in the non-Landau quasiparticle regime.
 But in contrast to OBC used in Ref.~\onlinecite{Wang2015}, the two-leg ladder under PBC will enable us to study the whole problem under the translational symmetry, where the spin and charge currents, total momentum, and the response under inserting magnetic flux, etc., can be well defined to characterize the ground state.
-In other words, the present PBC approach will consistently cover all the main results obtained under the OBC in Ref.~\onlinecite{Wang2015} and at the same time provide a more complete understanding of the single-hole problem as to be presented below.
+In other words, in the sense that thermodynamic limit is taken and the middle uniform regime of the OBC system is considered, the present PBC approach will consistently cover all the main results obtained under the OBC in Ref.~\onlinecite{Wang2015} and at the same time provide a more complete understanding of the single-hole problem as to be presented below.

 Besides $\lambda$ in the definition of $\hat{\Omega}_i$ [via $\theta_i(l)$ defined in the geometry of Fig.~\ref{fig:PBCphase}], another variational parameter is the single-hole wavefunction $\varphi_h^{}(i)$ in Eq.~(\ref{eqn:singleholeansatz}), which may be determined by optimizing the total ground energy variationally.
 A further simplification is that $\varphi_h^{}(i)$, up to a $U(1)$ phase, is also Bloch-wave-like: $\varphi_h^{}(i)\propto e^{i k_0x_i}$, since generally the spin-spin correlation is short-ranged in $|\phi_0\rangle $ such that the new ``twisted'' hole created by $\tilde{c}_{i\downarrow}\equiv e^{- i\hat{\Omega}_i}c_{i\downarrow}$ should be of a finite scale which is translationally invariant moving on $|\phi_0\rangle $.
-Namely, the variational parameter of $\varphi_h^{}(i)$ reduces to determining $k_0$, which will become nontrivial in general.
+Namely, evaluating the variational parameter of $\varphi_h^{}(i)$ reduces to determining $k_0$, which will become nontrivial in general.
 The detailed VMC procedure is a generalization of Refs.~\cite{Wang2015,Chen2019}, which is outlined in Appendix~\ref{app:3}.

 Finally, the wavefunction ansatz in Eq.~\eqref{eqn:singleholeansatz} can be further improved by introducing a ``longitudinal spin-polaron'' correction to make $|\phi_0\rangle\rightarrow \hat{\Pi}_i|{\phi}_0\rangle $ around the hole site $i$, such that the spin background becomes $e^{- i\hat{\Omega}_i}\hat{\Pi}_i|{\phi}_0\rangle$.
 Such a procedure will be straightforward as discussed in Appendix~\ref{app:2}.
 But as we shall see below, the main body of the physical properties of the single-hole problem is already excellently captured by the simplest form in Eq.~\eqref{eqn:singleholeansatz}, even though some quantitative results can be slightly improved by the extra variational parameters, such as the total energy and the position of the QCP point $\alpha_c$ (cf. Appendix~\ref{app:2}).
 Physically such a longitudinal spin-polaron effect can serve as a key improvement for the Bloch-wave state in Eq.~\eqref{eqn:Bloch} without changing its nature as a Landau's quasiparticle.
 Similarly, its correction to the present one-hole state in Eq.~\eqref{eqn:singleholeansatz} will not change its non-Landau features either, with only a quantitative improvement in the variational energy as to be shown in the following.